-- 62.1 The Board may appoint a Director to be the Treasurer. - 62.2 If appointed, the Treasurer shall be responsible for maintaining the Company's financial records in accordance with clause 66. - 62.3 In the event there is no Treasurer appointed, a Director must sit on the Finance and Risk Committee and the Executive Officer shall be responsible for maintaining the Company's financial records in accordance with clause 66.
+- 62.1 The Board must appoint a Director to be the Treasurer., - 62.2 In the event of the temporary absence or casual vacancy in the position of the treasurer, a Director appointed by the Board shall act as treasurer until otherwise decided by the Members. - The Treasurer shall be responsible for maintaining the Company's financial records in accordance with clause 67.